Skip to main content

 The Model Context Protocol (MCP) is an open standard that describes how large language models (LLM) can connect with external tools, systems and data sources to have access to context-specific information (https://en.wikipedia.org/wiki/Model_Context_Protocol, https://modelcontextprotocol.io/introduction).

-This article shows how a Python agent backed by an LLM (in this case OpenAI) can be implemented that accesses the ADOxx MCP server via streamable HTTP to use the configured tools.
+This article shows how the ADOxx MCP server can be generally contacted and how a Python agent backed by an LLM (in this case OpenAI) can be implemented that accesses the ADOxx MCP server via streamable HTTP to use the configured tools.

 For information on how to create your own MCP server that uses ADOxx as a tool provider, see https://developer.boc-group.com/adoxx/en/mcp_rest/.